-- Institutional, such as official response, hearing, government investigation, reorganization, change in law or policy, etc. - Personal, such as dismissal, resignation, criminal charges, fine, penalty, formal apology, improvement in person's working/living conditions, etc. - Civic, such as protest, petition, community engagement, increased donation to a cause, etc. - Other
+Personal, such as dismissal, resignation, criminal charges, fine, penalty, formal apology, improvement in person's working/living conditions, etc.

-We base two metrics on the answers: the percentage of clients reporting on corruption and accountability that created impact in the past year, and the distribution of types of social outcome said to have followed the reporting.
-Additionally, we plot survey responses against relevant indicators and present the distribution of clients said to have reported on corruption by Transparency International's Corruption Perceptions Index.
-On top of this numerical data, we also present a selection of examples of powerful corruption and accountability reporting carried out in previous year.
-While most examples are drawn directly from the survey, we do also occasionally feature other impactful examples of reporting collected over the course of the year.
+Civic, such as protest, petition, community engagement, increased donation to a cause, etc. Other We base two metrics on the answers: the percentage of clients whose work on corruption and accountability that created impact in the past year, and the distribution of types of social outcome said to have followed it.
+Additionally, we plot survey responses against relevant indicators, in this case Transparency International's Corruption Perceptions Index.
+On top of this numerical data, we also present a selection of examples of powerful corruption and accountability journalism and information-sharing carried out in the previous year.
+While most examples are drawn directly from the survey, we do also occasionally feature other impactful examples collected over the course of the year.

 b.
-Social issues

-In our work, we have seen many examples of how timely and reliable information provided by clients have helped to shape public opinion on important social issues that affect citizens' lives.
-This is consistent with a compelling body of research showing evidence that media coverage influences public perception and changes in behaviour across various social issues, from public health and environment to gender equality and LGBT identity.
+Social issues In our work, we have seen many examples of how timely and reliable information provided by clients have helped to shape public opinion on important social issues that affect citizens' lives.
+This is consistent with a compelling body of research showing evidence that media coverage influences public perception and changes in behaviour across various social issues14, from public health15 and environment16 to gender equality17 and LGBTQ+ issues18.